Bayurzx/GoogleCloudPracticeProject/VPC_networking/README.md

 ## Task 2: Create an auto mode network
 ### Create an auto mode VPC network with firewall rules
+To create an auto mode VPC Network with the firewall rules, lanch these following gcloud command

 1.
 ```console